suizokukan/wisteria/ROADMAP.md

 Fixed a display problem: when a serializer name is displayed, its 'human_name' is now displayed.

-    * aspect_serializer() now uses serializers' human name insted of the simple name.
+    * aspect_serializer() now uses serializers' human name instead of the simple name.

 [DONE] task-54